disruptive-technologies/python-docs/docs/client/quickstart.rst

    # Using Service Account credentials, authenticate the entire package.
    dt.default_auth = dt.Auth.service_account('<KEY_ID>', '<SECRET>', '<EMAIL>')

-You can read about the various ways of authenticating in the :ref:`Authentication` section.
+You can read about the various ways of authenticating in the :ref:`Authentication <client_authentication>` section.

 Usage
 -----
-Assuming you have authenticated correctly, most functionality is accessed through methods grouped under various :ref:`Resources <resource_methods>` on the form :code:`disruptive.<Resource>.<method>()`.
+Assuming you have authenticated correctly, most functionality is accessed through methods grouped under various :ref:`Resources <client_resources>` on the form :code:`disruptive.<Resource>.<method>()`.

 .. code-block:: python